VisiPol/Webapp/README.md

 We utilized a yolo-v5 model, with the data pre-processed from roboflow.
 The intel AI analytics toolkit served as a great tool to train our model.
 The pytorch extension for intel helped us to enhance the training and performance.

-Implementation:
+### Implementation:

 As an initial step, we have to upload the image to the dashboard and select our location from the map.
-Next we send this image to the ML model to predict the score and category of the potholes.
-These images and the corresponding category tagging is displayed in the dashboard and also on the map, then the municipal people can login and use these data to plan and repair.
-Predicting the severity of the pothole by tagging it to the category type- severe, major and minor in the dashboard.
+Next we send this image to the ML model to predict the score and category of the potholes.These images and the corresponding category tagging is displayed in the dashboard and also on the map, then the municipal people can login and use these data to plan and repair.Predicting the severity of the pothole by tagging it to the category type- severe, major and minor in the dashboard.

+### Quick Summary:

-Quick Summary: To build and deploy a convolution neural network using the intel oneAPI toolkit to detect, classify and assess the visual pollutants (pothole case) in the given image in real time.
+To build and deploy a convolution neural network using the intel oneAPI toolkit to detect, classify and assess the visual pollutants (pothole case) in the given image in real time.

-steps to run the code:
+### steps to run the code:

 1. Install Flask: Once you have Python installed, you need to install Flask. pip install Flask